Pressio/pressio4py/docs/pages/components/rom_decoder.md

 #
 phi = np.ones((10,3), order='F')

-# to create the linear decoder, one can simply do
+# to create the linear decoder, you simply do
 linearDecoder = rom.Decoder(phi)

 # linearDecoder exposes a method to evaluate the mapping